Constructing Deployment Scenarios for Reserve Deliverability via Adaptive Robust Optimization: Introduction

 \black{Building upon the current practice of approximations with zonal reserve requirements, several articles propose a shift from zones with jurisdictional boundaries \cite{meeus2020_evolution_electricity_markets}} to zones identified based on active and reactive power flow analysis \cite{kumar2004_zonal_congestion_management} and grid characteristics \cite{wang2015, xu2016_zonal_ordc}. \black{ To account for dynamic congestion patterns, \cite{viafora022dynamic_reserve} presented a method for dynamically partitioning the grid into zones using probabilistic forecasts.}

 More recently, SOs started incorporating forecast error scenarios as contingencies in their DA schedule to support reserve deliverability in RT \cite{caiso2020frp, chen2023_addressing_uncertainties}; hereafter, we refer to them as \textit{deployment scenarios}.
 By explicitly modeling RT redispatch actions under deployment scenarios, this approach advances the traditional deterministic modeling practice\cite{hobbs2022can} and constitutes a second-best alternative to the optimal, but impractical, multi-stage stochastic and robust formulations.
 However, generating these deployment scenarios from probabilistic forecasts is an open question.
-Industry best practices typically account for a few \textit{extreme scenarios} with heuristically selected spatial distributions of forecast errors \cite{caiso2025_dame_business_requirements}, potentially overlooking other possible distributions that could lead to reserve undeliverability due to unique grid characteristics.
+Industry best practices typically account for a few \textit{extreme scenarios} with heuristically selected spatial distributions of forecast errors \cite{caiso2025_dame_business_requirements}, potentially overlooking other possible distributions that could lead to reserve undeliverability due to network topology and transmission constraints.
 Importantly, these deployment scenarios are chosen without considering how reserve deliverability depends on the DA schedule and network congestion.